Nate Lowe Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- His most recent time out was on Saturday against the Texas Rangers, when the right-hander went 5 2/3 innings, surrendering two earned runs while allowing five hits.
+- In his last time out on Sunday against the Texas Rangers, the right-hander went 3 1/3 innings, giving up six earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.